SpookyHammer/Berlin/README.md

 Open the project in your favorite editor, and run it through the editor.
 The program will then run in your console.
-After it is fully loaded, follow the instructions on the screen.
+After it is fully loaded, follow the instructions on the console screen.

 ## How to run the tests